 Steak is kind of like ice cream for grownups.
 I just wish someone would stick it in a cone for me to devour as I skip happily down the street.
-Though, even at 35 years old, I would probably still cry and throw a tantrum when one careless move sends my steak tumbling out onto the sidewalk.
+Although, even in my thirties, I would probably still cry and throw a tantrum when one careless move sends my steak tumbling out onto the sidewalk.
 At least it wouldn't melt, I guess...
 Heck, I would probably just pick it up and keep eating it.
 Don't judge me.

 Steak Seasoning Rub for Grilling

-This steak seasoning rub really shines when it is cooked on the grill.
-Personally, I think the 'sweet paprika' is the secret ingredient that makes this rub stand out, however you can substitute regular paprika if you really insist.
+This is the best steak seasoning rub to use on steaks cooked on the grill.
+Personally, I think the 'sweet paprika' is the secret ingredient that makes this rub stand out, however you can substitute regular paprika in your dry rub recipe if you really insist.
 If you like the rub to be a bit sweeter, add 1-2 teaspoons of brown sugar, however, it will scorch more easily.

-Grilling Tip: I keep Reynolds Foil on hand whenever I am grilling.
+Grilling Tip: I keep aluminum foil on hand whenever I am grilling steak.
 Not only is it great for wrapping vegetables to cook on the grill without burning, but I also like using it to transport meat to and from the grill.
 When lining a tray, it makes for exceptionally effortless cleanup!

 How to Store Steak Seasoning

 If you make an extra large batch of this steak seasoning rub, you can keep extra in your kitchen pantry for next time.
 This rub can be kept fresh in a spice jar or another airtight container and stored in a cool dark place, like a kitchen cabinet, for months.
 Spices have a long shelf life and can last for years, but you will find the flavor weakens over time.